 con: the spec does damage

-con: weakening normal ECC+PQ to non-hybrid PQ creates security risks (statement) (statement) (statement) (statement) (statement) (etc.)
+con: weakening normal ECC+PQ to solo PQ creates security risks (statement) (statement) (statement) (statement) (statement) (statement) (etc.)

 con: half of proposed PQ cryptosystems have been mathematically broken; for example, SIKE was publicly broken after SIKEp434 was applied to tens of millions of user connections (statement)